Text Size :

 If you have a loved one who is 65 or older, share the importance of getting vaccinated against flu and pneumococcal disease with them.

-If you live with seniors over the age of 65, taking your yearly flu shot will provide protection for them too because it decreases your chance of becoming infected.
+If you live with seniors over the age of 65, receiving your yearly flu vaccination will provide protection for them too because it decreases your chance of becoming infected.

-To help pay for adult vaccines recommended under NAIS, you can use up to $500/$700 from your MediSave account per year.
-Examples of those who are eligible for the flu and pneumococcal vaccinations subsidies are those aged 65 years old and above and adults with specific medical conditions.
+To help pay for adult vaccines recommended under NAIS, MediSave500/700 and Flexi-MediSave (for seniors 60 years old and above) are available for use.
+For the newest additions to the NAIS, i.e. the PCV20 and recombinant herpes zoster vaccine (RHZV), MediSave may be used from mid-2026.
+Examples of those who are eligible for the flu and pneumococcal vaccinations subsidies are those aged 65 years old and above, and adults with specific medical conditions.
 Click here for more information on subsidies available, other vaccine-preventable diseases and frequently asked questions.

 If you need the vaccines but need financial help you can also approach medical social workers at polyclinics and public healthcare institutions.